Bayesian Spatial Predictive Synthesis: Real Data Applications

 In Figure~\ref{fig:bin-weight}, we present the spatial distributions of the posterior means of the spatially varying model coefficients, $\beta_j(s) \ (j=0,1,2,3)$, which shows how the importance of the three models change over regions.
 Particularly, it is interesting to see that the simplest GLM model is found to be more relevant for synthesis than the other models in some locations.
 This exemplifies how predictive performances vary spatially, where even simple models can be effective and relevant depending on the region.
 To compare the prediction performance in the test data, we compute the receiver operating characteristic (ROC) curves for the predicted binomial probabilities.
 The results are presented in the left panel of Figure~\ref{fig:bin-ROC}, where the resulting values of area under the curve (AUC) are given in parenthesis.

-Moreover, we repeat the process, splitting the data and predicting the test data, 20 times, and report the boxplots of AUC values in the right panel of Figure~\ref{fig:bin-ROC}.
-The figures show the superiority of BSPS to all other methods, including the existing model averaging methods, BMA and SA, in terms of AUC values.
+We repeat the process, splitting the data and predicting the test data, 20 times, and report the boxplots of AUC values in the right panel of Figure~\ref{fig:bin-ROC}.
+The figures show the superiority of BSPS to all other methods, including the existing model averaging methods, BMA, SA, and BG, in terms of AUC values.
 An interesting phenomenon, though consistent across the studies in this paper, is that the AUC values of GLM, GAM1, and GAM2 are lower than that of SPR, but the AUC value of the synthesized prediction, through BSPS, is higher.
-On the other hand, the AUC values of the averaging methods, BMA and SA, are at most the best performing model, GAM2.
-This indicates the effectiveness of BSPS in synthesizing simple models to give more accurate prediction.
+On the other hand, the AUC values of the ensemble methods, BMA, SA, BG, and SL, are at most the best performing model, GAM2.
+This indicates the effectiveness of BSPS in synthesizing simple models to provide more accurate predictions.